The Blind Banker: Broadcast and reception

+Critical response

 The episode received mixed to positive reviews from television critics.
 Sam Wollaston of The Guardian thought that "The Blind Banker" was better than the series opener, calling the plot "more satisfying ... clearer and more self-contained".
 He particularly praised the relationship between Sherlock and Watson.
 Radio Times reviewer David Butcher wrote that the episode "didn't have the scripting pizzazz of the others, but it did have one big advantage: Zoe Telford.
 She played a love interest for Martin Freeman's Dr Watson and briefly threatened to bring a strong female character into the mix — only to be wasted on damsel-in-distress duties.
 We can only hope creator Steven Moffat will bring her back for the second run".
 IGN's Chris Tilly rated the episode 7 out of 10, describing it as "a lacklustre effort that fails to do justice to that smart and sophisticated start".
 He praised Lyn's directing and the character developments, especially of Watson, but Lestrade did not appear and the plot "fails to fully engage, the story feeling like 60-minutes of material dragged out over 90".

-Reassessment
+Critic rankings within overall series

+Over the first few years (2017–2022) after the series first aired, assessments ranking the 13 episodes of the series against each other placed this episode 11th or 12th on their lists.

-Recent assessment (after the series concluded) rates the episode low.
-Laurie Pennie, writing for The New Statesman, characterizes the plot as "booga-wooga yellow peril exotic chinky slaughter emporium".
-Collider calls it "seriously lazy Orientalism."
-In her 2020 paper "Orientalising London and the Victorian Era: Questioning Neo-Victorian Politics and Ideologies," Jaine Chemmachery writes: "The tropes of unassimilable otherness and unfathomable mystery are repackaged into a London Chinatown which is explicitly Orientalist," referring to both the series as a whole and this episode directly.
+Retrospective criticism also focused on gender politics, racial stereotypes and a patronizing Orientalism in the episode.
+Laurie Penny, writing for The New Statesman, stated she was "tired of stories about clever white men", and characterised the plot as "booga-wooga yellow peril exotic chinky slaughter emporium".
+Kayti Burt, writing for Collider, rated the episode an eighth-best middle of the pack for the series, but noted its "seriously lazy Orientalism."
+Jaine Chemmachery, a lecturer in Postcolonial Literatures at Sorbonne University, wrote in a 2020 paper that: "The tropes of unassimilable otherness and unfathomable mystery are repackaged into a London Chinatown which is explicitly Orientalist," referring to both the series as a whole and this episode directly.